 Bring rustic charm to your outdoor space with a couch made from pallets.
 This is an easy, affordable way to build a couch that can be customized to fit your space and needs.
 Follow the tutorial below to make an L-shaped pallet couch (with no-sew cushions!), and then go ahead and enjoy the lazy days of summer!

 Things You'll Need

-- Pallets (number will vary depending on size of couch; we used 4)
+Pallets (number will vary depending on size of couch; we used four)

 Pallets that have the "HT" stamp (meaning heat-treated) are safe for indoor use.
 Pallets with the "MB" stamp on it have been treated with a chemical and are NOT safe for indoor use.
 If the pallet has no stamp, verify its origin and use (making sure it wasn't used to ship chemicals, pesticides or other harmful materials that could harbor bacteria), before sanding and using indoors.

 Cut the fabric into two pieces, each measuring 50 x 60 inches.
 Stack two 20 x 43-inch cushions on top of each other.
 Lay them on top of a piece of fabric, and fold the long sides over the cushion and pin together.
 Fold the short ends of the fabric towards the middle of the end of the cushion, pin into place, and then fold the bottom up over the end of the cushion, pinning them into place (the action is like when wrapping a gift).
 Repeat with the remaining cushions and fabric.
 Note the measurements (length and width) of your cushions, and use these dimensions when cutting pallets for the base of the couch.

 Video of the Day